Make something out of nothing

 Everyday documentary storytelling

 For this challenge, we want you to show us what your day looks like in 3 individual 1-minute films.
 Each of the 1-minute films has to be a one-take shot, which means no edits within that one minute (think TikTok).
-The competition is open for submissions 5th-20th December 2020.

 Not sure how to get started with your film?
 We have put together a three-part online resource on how to make a short documentary film to get you going.
 You’ll learn about artistic, practical and ethical approaches to filmmaking, we’ll show you examples, give you some tools and prompts to get you filming.